 The Velosolutions Crew have been busy, finishing new public paved pump track projects in Redmond and Hood River, Oregon.
-After a morning of riding the trails at Post Canyon we stopped over and finally got our first taste of the new paved pump track experience.
+After a morning of riding at Post Canyon, we headed over and finally got our first taste of the new paved pump track experience.

 Riding a paved pump track is like a mix of riding a skate park and pump track in one.
-Unlike a dirt pump track, the waves of paved black top won’t change, which allows the builders to fashion steeper transitions in the berms and much higher top speeds.
+Unlike a dirt pump track, the waves of paved blacktop won’t erode, which allows the builders to fashion steeper transitions in the berms which allow higher speeds that scale with rider ability.

 The crew is wrapping up the final touches on the track.
 Since we visited it last, the walls/outside transitions have been hardened, and a layer of artificial turf was being installed.

 The turf should all be completed by now, so make sure to bring your pump track bike the next time you visit Hood River.